AI Release Engineering

 Make Rollback Faster than the Incident

-FeatBit gives every AI feature a sub-second rollback mechanism, selective targeting, and autonomous API-triggered revert — open source, self-hostable, in five minutes.
+FeatBit gives every AI feature a fast rollback mechanism, selective targeting, and API-triggered revert — open source, self-hostable, and quick to deploy.